UniMath/agda-unimath/src/foundation/vertical-composition-spans-of-spans.lagda.md

 ```

 then we may
-{{#concept "vertically compose" Disambiguation="spans of types" Agda=vertical-comp-span-of-spans-of-spans}}
+{{#concept "vertically compose" Disambiguation="spans of spans of types" Agda=vertical-comp-span-of-spans-of-spans}}
-the two spans of spans, denoted `β ∘ α`.
-The underlying span of the vertical
+the two spans of spans to obtain a span of spans `β ∘ α` from `F` to `H`.
+The
-composite is given by the composition of the underlying spans.
+underlying span of the vertical composite is given by the composition of the
+underlying spans.

 ## Definitions